Amsterdam-Music-Lab/MUSCLE/README.md

 `docker-compose run db bash -c "pg_dump aml -Fc > /backups/backup-$(date +"%d").dump"`

-To restore a database use:
+The backups are stored on the docker volume `db_backup` which mirrors `/backups` from the Postgresql container.

+### Restore the postgresq database

+Always stop the backend container first:

+`docker stop aml-experiments_server_1`

+Then drop, create and restore the database:

 `docker-compose run db bash -c "dropdb aml"` `docker-compose run db bash -c "createdb aml"` `docker-compose run db bash -c "pg_restore -d aml /backups/<filename>.dump"`

-The backups are stored on the docker volume `db_backup` which mirrors `/backups` from the Postgresql container.
+Restart the backend container: (or alternatively rebuilt the containers as descibed above)

+`docker start aml-experiments_server_1`

 ### Creating experiments and playlists
 The admin interface is accessible at `localhost:8000/admin`.
 Before logging in, create a superuser by logging into the container of the backend.
 To find out the name, run `docker ps`, it should list all running container names.
 The container of the backend is most likely called `aml-experiments_server_1` (check 'NAMES' column).
 To connect to it, run: